fabrice401/final-project-les-deux-mousquetaires/README.md

 - **Research and Development Insights**: By understanding the KED, companies and researchers can evaluate the effectiveness of their R&D efforts in producing novel technologies.
 - **Strategic Decision Making**: Organizations can use KED to make informed decisions about patent portfolios, investment in R&D, and strategic partnerships.
 - **Patent Value Estimation**: KED can be correlated with other patent indicators to estimate the potential value and impact of patents, guiding patent filing and maintenance decisions.

-By grouping KED by patent abstract keyword clusters, the project aims to understand the distribution of innovation across different technological areas, providing valuable insights into the dynamics of technological advancements in various fields.

 ### Install and Setup Packages for Midway Operation
 A number of packages are needed to be installed for conducting network analysis on Midway, including *Graphframe*, *node2vec*, and *transformer*.
 For detailed steps of installation and setup, please refer to this [instruction markdown file](network/Install_&_Setup_Packages.md).